MurtzaM/Developer-Conferences/README.md

 Upcoming Developer Conferences
 =====================

 This repo tracks upcoming developer conferences.
 To add a conference to this list, please [submit an issue](https://github.com/MurtzaM/Developer-Conferences/issues/new), or fork this repo and submit a pull request.
+When removing past conferences, please add them to `ARCHIVE.md`.